Associated Documents

 RAF Lytham was located where the Land Registry now is at the Lytham end of Warton (9 Site).
 This was a transit camp for personnel being sent abroad.
 13 site was part of RAF Lytham and was used for medical training from 1951 to 1955.
 It was known as the RAF School of Hygiene.
 13 site RAF Lytham was renamed to RAF Freckleton when RAF Lytham was closed in January 1956 and became the RAF Institute of Community Medicine.
 It was a small establishment of WW2 Nissen Huts that were used as Classrooms and one or two 'square-built' buildings which were used by the School of Hygiene and also the NAAFI block.
 An old Hawker Hunter aircraft cockpit beside one of the Nissen huts was used to 'extract' casualties from.
 There was also a small group of ex-National Servicemen who used to apply make-up and fake wounds - as well as the occasional severed spurting artery - to help with the training.

-The buildings were used by the Air Training Corps for some time after this for storage of equipment.
-At some point the site was sold and Arvin opened a research and development centre for exhaust systems there.
+The site was subsequently sold to Arvin who opened a research and development centre for exhaust systems there.
 Arvin were subsequently taken over by EMCON Technologies who now occupy the site.

 This picture shows the site in 2001.
 Further changes have been made since then.